Spacesuit Thermal Balance Calculator

 T ≈ 409 K ≈ 136 °C

 The table below summarizes the usual trend when you move one input while holding the others fixed.
-The exact size of the change depends on the scenario, but the direction is useful for quick reasoning.
+The exact size of the change depends on the scenario, but the direction is useful for quick reasoning about a spacesuit heat balance.

 | Scenario change | What you adjust | Expected effect on equilibrium temperature | Why |